elj40/Computer-Science-Semester-2/project_notes.md

 ### Action ideas
 - have function that checks what objects are in the block it is currently in
+- If we update wasps last it lets us not have to check for wasps from bees perspective
+- Since some of the action functions (bees + wasp on flower) can only be done once all moves are complete, it is probably better to have seperate loops for movement and action

 # Design Ideas
 - OOP